 - Putting someone's health and safety is in danger

 - Damaging the environment

+- Someone's health and safety is in danger

-- A criminal offence
+- A criminal offence/miscarriage of justice

 - The organisation isn't obeying the law

 - The organisation is not meeting regulatory requirements set by Ofqual in the General Conditions of Recognition.

 - Covering up wrongdoing.